sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 Note that the Viterbi algorithm is identical to the forward algorithm except that it takes the **max** over the previous path probabilities whereas the forward algorithm takes the **sum**.

 ## HMM Training: The Forward-Backward Algorithm
-We turn to the third problem for HMMs: learning the parameters of an HMM, that is, the $A$ and $B$ matrices.
+We turn to the third problem for HMMs: learning the parameters of an HMM, that is, the $A$ and $B$ matrices [2].
 Formally,
 ***Learning**: Given an observation sequence $O$ and the set of possible states in the HMM, learn the HMM parameters $A$ and $B$.*

 The input to such a learning algorithm would be an unlabeled sequence of observations $O$ and a vocabulary of potential hidden states $Q$.
 Thus, for the ice cream task, we would start with a sequence of observations $O = \{1,3,2,...\}$ and the set of hidden states $H$ and $C$.